 If you already have a bachelor’s degree in a non-education field, you can become qualified through a credential program in special education.
 One option is the Preliminary Credential in Education Specialist Instruction, Mild/Moderate Disabilities.
 This program includes coursework in behavior support, technology, curriculum and instruction, assessment and evaluation, and teaching English language learners.
 It also includes options for classroom experience, from traditional student teaching to a salaried internship.

-Many students preparing for a career in special education turn to Alliant International University’s California School of Education.
-Alliant’s California teaching credential programs combine online coursework with the hands-on classroom experience you need to become a licensed educator.
-To learn more about our special education programs, contact our University today at (844) 582-4927.
+Many students preparing for a special education teacher career turn to the California School of Education at Alliant International University.
+The Alliant California teaching credential programs combine online coursework with the hands-on classroom experience you need to become a licensed educator.
+To learn more about the special education programs, contact Alliant today at (844) 582-4927.